cinar/cinarz/docs/updates/2022-09-22-memorial-session-at-faculty-of-arts-and-sciences/index.md

 ---
-title: Memorial Session at Yıldız Technical University Faculty of Arts and Sciences
+title: September 22, 2022 - Memorial Session at Yıldız Technical University Faculty of Arts and Sciences
 description: A memorial session held for Professor Zekiye Çınar who passed away on July 22, 2021.
 sidebar: false
 ---

 # Memorial Session at Yıldız Technical University Faculty of Arts and Sciences

+September 22, 2022

 ![Invitation for Memorial Session at Yıldız Technical University Faculty of Arts and Sciences](/images/2022-09-22-fen-edebiyat-fakultesinde-anma-programi.webp)